 Managing stress is the last, and perhaps the most important, component of HealthOne’s Healthy Home Office Set-up Guide.
 We understand how challenging it can be to readjust your routines and lifestyles, but small changes can have big results on your overall mental well-being.

 Meditation is a great tool for people of all ages to ease anxiety and quiet the mind.
 There are many great meditation apps, like Calm, that are perfect for beginners.
 You can also access free guided meditations and soothing music online.
-We have more tips for starting your meditation practice available here.
+We have more tips for starting your meditation practice on our blog.

 The key is to identify when you’re feeling overwhelmed, and seek small ways to make your life a little easier.
 Managing stress, along with the other components of our Healthy Home Office Set-up Guide, will ensure you bring your healthiest, most productive self to “work” every day.